Equivariant Test-Time Training with Operator Sketching for Imaging Inverse Problems: Numerical Experiments

-\paragraph{Sparse-view CT imaging}~ We evaluate the proposed method on the \textit{sparse-view CT image reconstruction} task, wherein the forward operator $A \in \mathbb{R}^{m \times n} (m<n)$ is underdetermined and has a non-trivial nullspace $\mathcal{N}_A$.
-In particular, the imaging physics of X-ray computed tomography (CT) is modeled by the discrete \texttt{radon} transform, with $A$ defined accordingly; 100 scans (angles) are uniformly subsampled to produce the sparse-view sinograms (observations) denoted as $y$.
-The filter back projection (FBP) function (i.e., \texttt{iradon}) is employed to compute a stable approximation of $A^{\dagger}$.
-The aim of this task is to recover a ground truth image $x^*$ from a single observation $y$.
-To this end, we integrate the rotational invariance inherent in CT images into a deep image prior framework, where $\mathcal{G}$ represents the group of rotations spanning from 1 to 360 degrees (with $\vert \mathcal{G} \vert = 360$).
-A single sample from the CT100 dataset~\citep{clark2013cancer} is resized to $512 \times 512$ pixels, and the \texttt{radon} function is subsequently applied to generate the corresponding 100-scan sinogram.\\
+Sparse-view CT refers to a CT imaging setup in which only a small number of projection angles (views) are acquired — typically much fewer than in standard CT scans, and this renders image reconstruction a highly ill-posed inverse problem.
+In this example, the imaging physics of X-ray computed tomography (CT) is modeled by the discrete {Radon} transform, where 100 scans (angles) are uniformly subsampled to produce the sparse-view sinograms (observations) denoted as $y$.
+The forward operator $A$ is defined accordingly.
+The filter back projection (FBP) is used to compute a stable approximation of $A^{\dagger}$.
+Training and test images are taken from the CT100 dataset~\cite{clark2013cancer} and resized to $512 \times 512$ pixels.
+Measurement data are generated by applying the Radon transform to images in the CT100 dataset to produce 100-scan sinograms.

-\paragraph{Accelerated Multi-coil MRI imaging}~MRI produces images of biological tissues by sampling the Fourier transform ($k$-space) of the image $\mathbf{x}$, where the $k$-space samples refer to frequency-domain measurements and $k$ is the spatial wave number.
-The forward operator is $A:=M \circ \mathcal{F}$ where $\mathcal{F}$ is the 2D Fourier transform and $M$ is a binary mask operator for accelerating, whose values correspond to the measured frequencies.
-In the multi-coil MRI literature, the $k$-space samples measured by each coil are modulated by their sensitivity map to the MR signal arising from different regions.
-In particular, the $k$-space sample measured by the $i$-th coil is